 #The Ransomware is related to cause system crash and computer freezing issue.

-#It allows remote access to your computer for your vital information.
+#It allows remote access of online third-parties to your computer and highly threatens your personal vital information.

 The Ransomware is a very tricky scam designed by remote hackers to attack your computer and compromise your security.
 Once infected, you just get a serious computer locked up warning asking you to pay for a fine.
-Is the Ransomware alert reliable?
-Absolutely, it is just a harmful virus infection which can degrade your system performance and cause other serious related issues.
+Is the Interpol virus alert reliable?
+Absolutely not!
+It is just a harmful virus infection which can degrade your system performance and cause other serious related issues.
 The virus also blocks your programs to stop them from performing any functions smoothly.
-In such cases, manual removal is required to handle with the virus.
+In such cases, manual removal is required to delete the Interpol virus block.
 PC experts online are very expertise in removing the virus and other potential threats from your computer safely and effectively.

 1. Restart your PC before windows launches, tap “F8” constantly.
 Choose“Safe Mode with Networking” option, and then press Enter key.

-2. Press Ctrl+Alt+Del keys together and stop the Ransomware processes in the Windows Task Manager.
+2. Press Ctrl+Alt+Del keys together and stop the Interpol Department of Cybercrime Virus Ransomware processes in the Windows Task Manager.

 3. Delete associated files from your PC completely as follows: